Find Affordable College Courses

 19 Yearly Graduations

 Moravian College is the 19th most popular school in the nation for students seeking a bachelor's degree in community health and preventive medicine.
-Each year, around 2,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $46,799 per year, while in-state graduate students, on average, pay $17,874 per year.
-During the 2020-2021 academic year, 19 people received their bachelor's degree in community health and preventive medicine from Moravian.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 84% were women.
+The average in-state tuition for full-time undergraduates is $50,069 per year, while in-state graduate students, on average, pay $18,504 per year.
+During the most recent year for which we have data, 19 people received their bachelor's degree in community health and preventive medicine from Moravian.
+Of these students, 100% were women and 13% were members of underrepresented racial-ethnic groups.

 #20